0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/code_organization.md

 Miden assembly programs are organized into procedures.
 Procedures, in turn, can be grouped into modules.

-Currently, Miden assembly provides two types of code organization blocks: *programs* and *procedures*.
-In the future, additional blocks such as modules and functions will be added.

 ### Procedures
-A *procedure* can be used to define a frequently-used sequence of instructions.
+A *procedure* can be used to encapsulate a frequently-used sequence of instructions which can later be invoked via a label.
 A procedure must start with a `proc.<label>.<number of locals>` instruction and terminate with an `end` instruction.
 For example:
 ```
 proc.foo.2
     <instructions>